Duttur

-Duttur (Sumerian language:𒀭𒁍𒁺, dBE-du) was a Mesopotamian goddess best known as the mother of Dumuzid.
+Duttur (Sumerian language:𒀭𒁍𒁺, dBU-du) was a Mesopotamian goddess best known as the mother of Dumuzid.
 She frequently appears in texts mourning his death, either on her own or alongside Geshtinanna and Inanna.
 It is often assumed that she was associated with sheep.

 Name

-The name of Dumuzid's mother was usually written as dBE-du.
-The cuneiform sign BE has two possible readings, sír and dur7.
+The name of Dumuzid's mother was usually written as dBU-du.
+The possible readings of the cuneiform sign BU include sír and dur7.
 Duttur is the commonly accepted reading of the name in modern scholarship, though the variant Durtur is also in use.
 Other attested writings include the Emesal forms Zertu and Zertur and Akkadian Dutturru.
 A rare spelling only known from the Old Babylonian period is Turtur.
 However, dTUR.TUR is also attested as a name of an unrelated deity worshiped in the Ur III period, sometimes written with the plural morpheme -ne and as a result interpreted as either "the small gods" (Dingir-TUR.TUR-ne) or "the divine children" (ddumu-dumu-ne).

 Duttur's name could also be represented logographically by the cuneiform sign U8, "ewe."
 The same logogram could also be used to represent the name of the unrelated deity Ga'um, the shepherd of Sin, whose gender varies between sources.
 In at least one case, in an Assyrian god list fragment, U8 is used to write the names of them both without equating them.

-The etymology of Duttur's name is not known, but it has been pointed out that it might have originally been a name with a reduplicated syllable, similar to various well attested Mesopotamian hypocorisms as well as to the name of another member of Dumuzi's family, his sister Belili.
+The etymology of Duttur's name is not known, but it has been pointed out that it might have originally been a name with a reduplicated syllable, similar to various well attested Mesopotamian hypocorisms as well as to the name of another member of Dumuzid's family, his sister Belili.